Here’s What you Need to Know About Growing Herbs

 Chamomile, which has both an annual (Roman) and perennial (German) variety, produces gorgeous green foliage that smells wonderful.
 But it’s the flowers that make the tea.
 So in this case, you’d want it to flower and you’d harvest them to dry.
 Conversely, mint tea is made from dried leaves, and once mint flowers, the leaves can lose the desired flavor.

-Growing herbs for tinctures or infusions
+How to grow herbs for tinctures or infusions

 If you’re growing an herb in order to make infusions or tinctures, it’s often necessary to use the stems, and sometimes the roots, to fully harness the herb’s properties (whether for medicinal or culinary use).
 Generally, harvesting too much of an herb’s leaves and stems will kill the plant, as will digging up and harvesting the roots or tubers.
 In order to have enough plants to take stems or roots, you should plan for more plants, and be prepared to put replacements in the ground for next year.
 Luckily, herbs are very easy to propagate.